 “Simplicity is the ultimate sophistication.” — Leonardo Da Vinci

 It’s simple, and sometimes simple is the best option.
 Black, white, and a burnt orange inform this design.
-Adding the drill’s harsh aluminum and dirty red only make this color scheme more effective.
-What traditionalists might think of as “male dominant” colors are instead used for a female-driven design.
+Adding the drill’s harsh aluminum and dirty red only makes this color scheme more effective.
+What traditionalists might think of as male dominant colors are instead used for a female-driven design.

 The less is more mantra plays well in this color scheme.
 A charcoal gray (that grows darker as we travel down the page), black, and white all come together to create a refined, minimalistic look.

-A primary color-dominant scheme is a popular choice among designers and, particularly, minimalists.
+Monochromatic color schemes are a popular choice among designers and, particularly, minimalists.
 Why?
 Because it works.
-Like in this design, where blue and white live together as a happy couple.
+Like in this design, featuring a largely monochromatic blue palette, with contrasting white text.

 “The doors will be opened to those bold enough to knock.” — Tony Gaskins

 Richness and saturation aren’t the only things that inform bold colors.
 The multi-layered combination of colors on this site is striking.
 It effectively employs a diverse palette of pastels.